Skip to content

 diskstringDisk name used

-fullPathstringFull path including bucket
+fullPathstringFull object path including the disk root

 sizenumberFile size in bytes